“The problem with being a hero, you see, is that you can never please everyone.”

 As he stood before the gates, Yez reached into one of his pockets and pulled out a small leather pouch.
 Tearing his eyes away from the intricate stonework, he tugged open the drawstrings and dropped the pouch’s contents into his palm: a ring of pure silver.
 It was a simple thing, a plain band that fit snugly on his index finger, but it was also one of his most valuable possessions.

-Tucking the pouch back into his pocket, his slid the ring onto his finger and immediately felt a presence reach out and touch his soul.
+Tucking the pouch back into his pocket, he slid the ring onto his finger and immediately felt a presence reach out and touch his soul.

 You know I hate it when you keep me in there, a voice said peevishly in his mind.
 It’s dark and it smells terrible.